How to Become a Lawyer in the UK

 Where this is proven to be the case, the SRA can grant exemption from all or part of the academic or vocational stages.

 The system, also known as ‘The Paralegal Shortcut’, enables paralegals who completed the LPC to qualify as solicitors without doing a training contract.

-While the numbers of equivalent means applications have been growing steadily, with the instruction of the SQE in 2020, all aspiring solicitors, including paralegals and others who were seeking to qualify through ‘equivalent means’ must now pass the SQE to qualify as a solicitor.
+While the numbers of equivalent means applications have been growing steadily, with the instruction of the SQE exam in 2021, all aspiring solicitors, including paralegals and others who were seeking to qualify through ‘equivalent means’ must now pass the SQE to qualify as a solicitor.